NBA Rumors: Kevin Love-For-Nicolas Batum Trade Could Make Hornets ‘Fringe Playoff Team,’ Per ‘Bleacher Report’

 The deal would be very beneficial for the Hornets, especially if they are still aiming to remain competitive in the Eastern Conference next season.
 The potential arrival of Kevin Love would help the Hornets replenish the star power they lost when Kemba Walker left in the 2019 NBA free agency, while the departure of Nicolas Batum would enable them to clear a position for young wingmen like Malik Monk and Miles Bridges.

 However, it remains a big question mark if Nicolas Batum, alone, would be enough to convince the Cavaliers to send Kevin Love to Charlotte.
-Batum may have a shorter contract but in the potential deal involving Love, the Cavaliers will likely demand a trade package including a young player or a future draft pick.
+Batum may have a shorter contract, but in the potential deal involving Love, the Cavaliers will likely demand a trade package including a young player or a future draft pick.